Guide to Refinishing a Piece of Used Furniture

-As i am belong from a middle class family, who runs his family on a tight budget, I find most of my furniture at yard sales and second hand shops.
+As i am belonged from a middle-class family, who runs his family on a tight budget, I find most of my furniture at yard sales and second-hand shops.
 As most people know, new furniture is very pricey, and an investment most people can’t dive into, especially when living on a tight budget.

 The key to buying used furniture is seeing its potential beneath the chipped paint and missing knobs.
 If the components are all sound, and the structure is solid, you’ve got a great piece of furniture with just a little work from you at home.

 My most recent furniture refinishing project was my niece’s dressers.
 Both of these were bought at yard sales, and were in desperate need of touching up.
 I decided to repaint them, and with a few additions, make them better than new.

 1000+ Ideas of Kids Dresser Painting from Pinterest :- Click Here

 Now, I am by no means an expert in painting, woodworking, or home repair.
 Believe me when I say it: If I can do it, you can do it!
 Just follow the same steps I did, and you can have a dresser that your kids will love, and you’ll feel great about.

 It’s best to try to choose the colors you want before you go to buy the paint.
 This will keep you from getting overwhelmed by your selections when you get to the paint store.
 I chose a nice subdued rose color, with light beige drawers for my daughter, and a deep green with light beige drawers for my son’s dressers.
 This way, when I arrived at the paint store, I new exactly what I was looking for, which kept me from getting frustrated and wasting time.